 ASF: Supported on Windows Media Player.
 Additional codecs may be needed to view ASF streams.
 Supports H.264 and MPEG4 standards.
-Supports analog audio analog audio from an external from an external source.
+Supports analog audio from an external source.
 FLV: Supported on most web browsers and media players.
-Supports the H.264 standard and source.
+Supports the H.264 standard and analog audio from an external source.